OpenHFT/Chronicle-Map/README.md

 the data is transferred both ways.
 Which is great, however what if you wanted to replicate more than just one chronicle map, what if you were going to replicate two chronicle maps across your network, unfortunately with just TCP replication you would have to have two tcp socket connections, which is not ideal.
-This is why we created Chronicle Clustering.
-Clustering lets you replicate numerous Chronicle Maps via a single point to point socket connection.
+This is why we created Chronicle Channels.
+Channels lets you replicate numerous Chronicle Maps via a single point to point socket connection.

 Chronicle Channels are similar to TCP replication, where each map has to be given a unique identifier, but